When suggestions are available, use the up and down arrows to scroll through the list and the enter key to confirm a choice

 Ethical development of activities and partnerships

-By end-2022, 100% of employees had approved the charter and the majority of subsidiaries had introduced a clause requiring work contracts to comply with the charter.
-Mandatory “Charter of ethics” training for all employees was also made available on the Group’s e-learning platform.
+By end-2024, 100% of Edenred employees had approved the charter of ethics and most subsidiaries had introduced a clause related to compliance with the Charter in their employment contracts.
+A mandatory “charter of ethics” training module for all employees is also available on the Group’s e-learning platform.

 As an employer and service provider, Edenred is subject to personal data protection rules that protect the identity, privacy or freedoms of individuals.
 Edenred has therefore put in place an organizational structure, tools, and a series of processes to provide training, support and expertise to operating units.
 This policy is widely disseminated within the Group, and is based, in particular, on the principle of respect for privacy.
 The priority issues it deals with are IT security as well as the protection of personal data.